 Ranked single battles are also available with a separate ranked ladder for you to climb.
 However, double battles are the main competitive format.

-Pokémon you bring into battle must have been acquired from the Galar region in Pokémon Sword or Shield, or Pokémon from previous games that you’ve transferred in via Pokémon HOME must have the Battle Ready symbol next to their name (this essentially means that any moves not featured in Sword and Shield have been forgotten).
+Pokémon you bring into battle must have been acquired in Pokémon Sword or Shield, or you can use Pokémon from previous games that you’ve transferred in via Pokémon HOME – but they must have the Battle Ready symbol next to their name (this essentially means that any moves not featured in Sword and Shield have been forgotten).

 You can enter eligible Pokémon of any level but all of them are automatically levelled up or down to Lv 50 to make the battle fair.